orta/robb.is/_posts/2014-09-14-ios-device-summary-iphone-6-update.md

 > I’ve updated my iOS Device Summary to include the new iPhone 6 models.

-A handy guide if you need to figure out which devices you need to hold onto to test performance or how to complete your collection.
+A handy guide if you need to figure out which devices you need to hold on to for performance testing or how to complete your collection.
 Gotta catch'em all.

 > Of the two new iPhone 6 models, the iPhone 6 Plus seems to be the more
 > important device to have on hand for testing, with both a new scale factor and